RainbowResort/coppermine/cpg1.5.x/plugins/onlinestats/readme.txt

 * Introduced sanitization (Inspekt) to make this plugin fit for being used with cpg1.5.x
 * Added feature to enable the plugin once it get's installed by adding the string "onlinestats" to the config field "content of the main page" during plugin install
 * Cleaned up table layout

+From 2.0 to 2.2
+* Added config page link
+* Added option to move onlinestats placeholder around on plugin config screen